platomik/mie-paa/5/README.md

 ### Experimental results.

-First measurements is done for **the number of steps** in the cooling schedule.
+**First measurements** is done for the number of steps in the cooling schedule.
 This number shows how many steps solution did not improved.

 Parameters for the measurement:

-	temperature decreasing coefficient alfa = 0.8
+	temperature decreasing coefficient alpha = 0.8
 	initial temperature = 40

 Results: